Santiago-R/chess/README.md

 # Republican Chess
 Play chess with a friend, in person.
-Eating the King is a legal move you get to enjoy!
+You get to eat the King!

 ### [**Play**](https://santiago-r.github.io/RepublicanChess/chess.html)